rmmccann/CS-326-SmallTalk-Project/README.md

 ##Project Assignment 04
 What we changed:

+added help page:
+It's funny, go look at it please

 Ajax implementation:
 We added the ability to follow/unfollow users without refreshing the page.
 More to come: A like/dislike feature, instant search, submitting posts, and more.